See a list of Philosophy Programs by Clicking Here!

 A degree in philosophy prepares individuals with a variety of skills that are applicable in research as well as a daily work environment.
 Philosophy is the love of wisdom; it is the study of the pursuit of knowledge.
 Philosophers undertake the challenge to identify and answer life's most difficult questions through analytical assessment and argument.
 A philosophy student learns to apply the understanding and reasoning in proposing ideas, communicating thought, and applying reason.
 Degrees in philosophy can be obtained from the associate level to the doctoral, though the most common degree pursued is a bachelor's.

-Skills obtained through philosophy include:
+Skills obtained through philosophical analysis include:

 - Critical Thinking